slalexander92/smart-guitar-neck/README.md

 # smart-guitar-neck

-This template should help get you started developing with Vue 3 in Vite.
+A project to help you memorize your guitar neck positions.

 ## Recommended IDE Setup